sim-/tgy/README.md

   throttle jitter
-- Immediate PWM input to PWM output for best possible multicopter response (eg: ideal for tricopters, quadcopters, etc., but NOT where where slow-start or really any significant current limiting is needed!)
+- Immediate PWM input to PWM output for best possible multicopter response (eg: ideal for tricopters, quadcopters, etc., but NOT where soft start or really any significant current limiting is needed!)
 - Accepts any PWM update rate (minimum ~5microseconds PWM low time)
 - Optimized interrupt code (very low minimum PWM and reduced full throttle bump)